Health & Safety

 Alaskans take care of each other — and our guests.
 That means Anchorage businesses, accommodations, activities, and attractions are all going the extra mile to ensure visitor health and safety.
 From industry-leading sanitation standards at hotels and event venues, to a variety of mitigation measures established by tour operators and travel professionals, here’s what you can expect to find on a visit to Anchorage:

-Masks: In Anchorage, unvaccinated individuals are strongly encouraged to wear face masks in public indoor and communal outdoor settings.
-Individual businesses may also require masks, and travelers should be prepared to wear a face mask when necessary: Read more.
-Pack plenty of extras, and prepare to experience Anchorage in safety and comfort.
+Masks: In Anchorage, face masks may be required in some businesses and communal spaces, and travelers should be prepared to wear a face mask when necessary.
+Pack plenty of extras, and be ready to experience Anchorage in safety and comfort.

 Citywide Sanitization.
 From outdoor gear shops to restaurants, Anchorage businesses of all types now offer additional, enhanced ways for guests to stay healthy and safe.
 The Dena’ina Civic and Convention Center and Egan Civic & Convention Center both use VenueShield, an industry-leading set of cleaning and safety procedures.
 Major hotels have rolled out enhanced health measures: Hilton’s CleanStay program, Marriot’s Commitment to Clean, and others.
 Highlights include more frequent surface disinfection, sanitation stations for guests, and new cleaning tools like electrostatic sprayers and ultraviolet light technology.